The IVF Timeline: How Long Does it Take?

 If your pregnancy test is negative:

-• Your specialist will direct you regarding what medications to stop and continue.
+• Your specialist will advise which medications to stop and which to continue.

 • Your period will likely start in a few days.